DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

 ### Manual Configuration

 After you obtain the key from the DevExpress Download Manager, define that key as a constant in a separate file and use that constant in your application configuration.
-Below, you will find instructions on setting up a license key based on whether your project is *modular* or *non-modular*.
-The distinction lies in how new files are added to the project: either through `import` (`require`) statements or by directly referencing the file from a page using `<script>` tags.
+Below there are instructions on how to set up a license key based on whether your project is *modular* or *non-modular*.
+The difference is how new files are added to the project: either through `import` (`require`) statements or by directly referencing the file from a page using `<script>` tags.

 ---
 ##### jQuery